You are here: PályázóknakHírek, eseményekRendezvényekA Hivatal rendezvényeiWeek of Innovative Regions in Europe 2024Program

 Speakers:

-• Marina Papageorgiou, coordinator of project ENVRINNOV, Climate and Atmosphere Research Center (CARE-C) The Cyprus Institute
+• Marina Papageorgiou, coordinator of Hoirzon Europe project ENVRINNOV, Managing Coordinator of the Climate and Atmosphere Research Centre of the Cyprus Institute

 • Zsolt Pásztor, Director of International Relations, project Mediklaszter